KNOWING yourself is the beginning of all wisdom. So said the Greek philosopher Aristotle.

 - Do you want to understand why you or your colleagues fall into destructive or unhelpful patterns of behaviour with some individuals and not others?

 - Would you like to change the way you approach situations or individuals that you find frustrating, anxiety-provoking or challenging?

 - Have you experienced a situation or encounter with a patient or colleague which has led you to behave out of character, feel a lack of empathy or become upset?

 - Would you like to help a colleague develop insight into behaviour or communication that is problematic for others in the team?

 If you answered yes to any of the above, then this interactive, reflective and challenging course might be useful for you.

-This course is suitable for any healthcare professional and will be run as a small group-based, interactive workshop led by Liz Price, Head of Training, CPD and Risk Advisory Services at MDDUS.
+This course - available on two dates - is suitable for any healthcare professional and will be run as a small group-based, interactive workshop led by Liz Price, Head of Training, CPD and Risk Advisory Services at MDDUS.